-Before any research involving experiments and/or interviews with human test subjects commences, approval of the Ethics Committee must be obtained.
+Before any research involving questionnaires, interviews, experiments or observations commences, approval of the Ethics Committee must be obtained.

 A growing number of academic journals as well as Dutch and European funding bodies now require the formal approval of an Ethics Committee before an article can be published or a subsidy granted.

 Ethics Review Procedure